 That first template sold seven times in the first two days.
 It wasn’t life-changing money — but it changed everything mentally.
 It proved that digital products could sell without constant effort.

 That one template became my first mini course.
+That mini course became my first funnel.
+That funnel became my first automated income stream.

 Today, I’ve sold over 218,000 € in digital products, many of which were created in a single weekend.
 Several of those products still sell regularly — years later.

+Templates were not a side hustle for me.
 They were the foundation of my entire online business.

 How to start today — even if you’re a complete beginner